-Freshman and transfer students who have paid their Acceptance of Admission Deposit for the Fall Semester will receive a New Student Survival Guide over the summer.
-The Survival Guide contains all of the information about Orientation programs for freshman and transfer students; this is your Orientation packet.
-You will not receive any additional mailings from New Student Orientation.
-More information about all Orientation programs will be outlined in the New Student Survival Guide and on the Orientation website http://rit.edu/orientation.
-Move-in Day for Fall 2014 is Tuesday, August 19.
-Orientation programming for families will take place August 19 and 20 and programming for freshman and transfer students runs from August 19-24.
+First year and transfer students who have paid their Acceptance of Admission Deposit for the Fall Semester will receive a New Student Survival Guide over the summer.
+The Survival Guide contains all of the information about New Student Orientation and DiscoveRIT programs for first year and transfer students; this is your Orientation packet.
+You will not receive any additional mailings from the Center for Orientation and Transition.
+More information about all New Student Orientation programs will be outlined in the New Student Survival Guide and on the Orientation website.
+Move-in Day for Fall 2015 is Tuesday, August 18.
+Orientation programming for families will take place August 18 and 19 and programming for first year and transfer students runs from August 18-22.

 Pay Your Bills and Authorize Access to eServices

-You can authorize up to three persons to receive eBill reminder notifications and have access to food or Tiger Bucks balances, course schedules, and grades by logging into eServices at eservices.rit.edu.
+You can authorize up to three persons to receive eBill reminder notifications and have access to food or Tiger Bucks balances, course schedules, and grades by logging into eServices.